Best Things To Do in Hot Springs, Arkansas

 Lake Ouachita State Park

-Roughly 30 minutes from downtown Hot Springs visitors can enjoy Lake Ouachita, the largest lake in Arkansas.
-For nature lovers, Lake Ouachita State Park offers camping, hiking, fishing, kayaking, and more water sports adventures.
+Lake Ouachita, the largest lake in Arkansas, is roughly 30 minutes from downtown Hot Springs.
+For nature lovers, Lake Ouachita State Park offers camping, hiking, fishing, kayaking, and other water adventures.

 It’s a great place to camp if you’re exploring Hot Springs for the day or Hot Springs Village.
-Also, be sure to visit the historic Three Sisters’ Springs within the park said to be healing waters.
+Also, be sure to visit the historic Three Sisters’ Springs within the park, which are said to be healing waters.

 Lake Catherine State Park